 - Punch excision, discard and close.
 It is done by making a little punch excision of the scar.
 This is the same technique used when performing skin excision to send the sample for histological examination to verify a lesion is benign.
 After the excision is performed, the area is stitched up and heals by primary intention.

-- Subcision, is used when the “Box Scar” is quite swallow, or it is placed on an area of the face particularly subject to stretching or wrinkling.
+- Subcision is used when the “Box Scar” is quite swallowed, or it is placed on an area of the face particularly subject to stretching or wrinkling.
 This technique focuses on making a wound inside the scar itself in order to trigger a Hypertrophic scarring formation which would elevate the depresses part of the scar.

 Generally, there is no right or wrong removal treatment choice for Box Scars.
 This is because Box Scars come in different part of the face, in different shapes and depths.
 Sometimes they resemble Rolling Scars if they are large, sometimes they can resemble more Ice Pick Scars.
 Therefore it is the choice of the aesthetic practitioner to use the technique that it is deemed best suited for the particular Box Scar based on its shape, position on the face and depth of the depressed area.